sagemath/sagewiki_to_gh-2022-10-10/BadContent.md

 casino.?spielen\.biz
 ## ===========================================================================================
 ## Please keep this comment at the end.
 Please note:
-## MoinMoin 1.6 has TextCHAs for spam prevention and they are currently very effective (no
+## MoinMoin >=1.6 has TextCHAs for spam prevention and they are currently very effective (no
 ## spam any more since switching to 1.6).
-So if you still suffer from spam, consider 1.6 or 1.7.
+So if you still suffer from spam, consider updating.
 ## ===========================================================================================